-4:00-7:00 pm, Carnegie Museum, Exhibit Opening, We the People, Me the Person.
-The year 2020 is a notable year in the history of the United States.
+Visit the Carnegie Museum for this engaging exhibit!
 With the upcoming elections and the 100th Anniversary celebration of the 19th Amendment, all Montgomery County citizens will be reminded that government of the people, by the people, and for the people cannot function without active involvement of the people.
-All citizens need to understand our past, present, and future, never forgetting what events had to transpire for all to be granted the right to participate in politics.
-Even more important than our celebrated past or the impact we have in the present, are the hopes and goals we have for the future.
 This exhibit is funded in part through a grant from the Montgomery County Community Foundation awarded to the League of Women Voters of Montgomery County in partnership with the Carnegie Museum and Wabash College.